ticketmaster-api/ticketmaster-api.github.io/partners/list/09_Tradable_Bits.md

   - certified

 tile_logo: "tradablebits-logo.png"
 tile_description: "Our Tradable Bits digital marketing platform helps sports and entertainment brands know their fans so they can market smarter.
-By combining engagement campaigns, user-generated content aggregation and integrated CRM, brands on our platform collect cross-network profiles of theirl fans that they can retarget in personalized social, email and ad campaigns."
+By combining engagement campaigns, user-generated content aggregation and integrated CRM, brands on our platform collect cross-network profiles of their fans that they can retarget in personalized social, email and ad campaigns."
 ---